facebookarchive/huxley/README.md

 **This is an archived project and is no longer supported or updated by Facebook or Instagram.
 Please do not file issues or pull-requests against this repo.
 If you wish to continue to develop this code yourself, we recommend you fork it.**

+For a port of Huxley that maintains its spirit, check out [Node-huxley](https://github.com/chenglou/node-huxley).

 ## What is the problem?

 * UI tests are hard to write and are usually fragile.